Robert Carl: The Time Keeper(2013)

 Symphony No.7, "Infinity Avenue" (2023) for laptop, singers and chamber orchestra.

-Premiere performance of April 20, 2023, Millard Auditorium, Hartt School, West Hartford, CT.
+Edited performance of April 20, 2023, Millard Auditorium, Hartt School, West Hartford, CT.

 Robert Carl and Dan Minogue, laptop; Edward Cumming conducting Foot in the Door.